Painting

 Museum of Antioquia, Medellín, Colombia.
 TripAdvisor.

-Botero owns a number of paintings from the European Masters of the 19th and 20th centuries.
+Botero owned a number of paintings from the European Masters of the 19th and 20th centuries.
 He also donated more than 300 of his works to Museum de Antioquia in Medellín and to the Banco de la República in Bogotá.
 The second part of the collection formed the basis for the Botero Museum in Bogota.

 Fernando Botero, Cat, 1987, Barcelona, Spain.
-Pinterest.
+Photo by Canaan via Wikimedia Commons.

 Along with the numerous Botero sculptures that can be seen in his native Medellín, monumental pieces by the artist can also be enjoyed on the streets of New York, Paris, Barcelona, Madrid, Jerusalem, Bamberg in Germany and Yerevan in Armenia.
 They all draw large crowds of visitors every day.

-10. He was born in 1932 and is still working
+10. He was born in 1932 and only recently died

 Facts Fernando Botero: Fernando Botero, Adam and Eve.
 Bonhams.